-Bicycle Network has amended its five-year-old helmet policy, which did not support mandatory bicycle helmet laws in line with recent surveys about the issues that concern our members.
+Bicycle Network has amended its five-year-old helmet policy, which did not support mandatory bicycle helmet laws, in line with recent surveys about the issues that concern our members.

+This position also brings us into line with Australian laws and community attitudes.
 Our new helmet position is on our website and is in line with Victorian and Australian laws.
 It states:

 “Bicycle Network recognises that bicycle users are required by Australian law in all states to wear a properly fitted helmet.
 We recommend that all riders comply with the law.
 Our purpose is to advocate for changes that will encourage more people to ride more often.”